ethereum/remix-project/libs/remix-ws-templates/src/templates/eip7702/README.md

 - Deploy the contract above (this will be deployed to the in-browser blockchain)
 - Copy the address of the contract to the clipboard.
 - Click on `Delegation Authorization`
-- In the Modal dialog, paste the contract address and validate.
+- In the Modal dialog, paste the contract's address and validate.
-- Check in the terminal that the operation is successful.
+- Check in the terminal that the "Delegation" has been "activated".
-- Take a look at the list of deployed contracts, you will see a new instance that call the current account.
-This account now also execute code!
+- Check the list of deployed contracts, you'll see a new instance that calls the current account.
+This account now also executes code!

 ## What's next

-This project also contains the file `Simple7702Account.sol`, this import a standard implementation of an 7702 account.
+This project also contains the file `Simple7702Account.sol`, this imports a standard implementation of an 7702 account.
+- Compile and deploy this contract (make sure you select the correct contract).
-You can compile this contract and [open the implementation file](https://github.com/eth-infinitism/account-abstraction/blob/v0.8.0/contracts/accounts/Simple7702Account.sol), you will see how is practically used this feature.
-Specifically with the function `execute` and `executeBatch`
+- In the `.deps` directory. you can open the file, `github/eth-infinitism/account-abstraction/contracts/accounts/Simple7702Account.sol` and see how the functions are being implemented.
+Specifically the function `execute` and `executeBatch`.